Tag: vintage

 Charter Oaks vs. Collinsville,1864

-The Charter Oaks reorganized in the summer of 1864 and achieved greatness.
-The ball club defeated local teams like Trinity College, the Hartford Mechanics and nines from Middletown, Norwich, Collinsville, and Waterbury.
-The Oaks recruited a Trinity College student, Cy Blackwell to take over pitching duties.
+The Charter Oaks reorganized in the summer of 1864 and performed better than ever before.
+The club defeated Trinity College, the Hartford Mechanics and nines from Middletown, Norwich, Collinsville, and Waterbury.
+The Oaks recruited a Trinity student, Cy Blackwell to take over pitching duties.
 In the fall of 1864, Blackwell and the Charter Oaks out-dueled New Haven’s Yale College by a score of 44-32.
 A rematch was later cancelled due to snowy weather.

 Hartford Courant excerpt, June 15, 1864.